Hallmarks of aging: Overview

 Over time, almost all living organisms experience a gradual and irreversible increase in senescence and an associated loss of proper function of the bodily systems.
 As aging is the primary risk factor for major human diseases, including cancer, diabetes, cardiovascular disorders, and neurodegenerative diseases, it is important to describe and classify the types of changes that it entails.

 After a decade, the authors of the heavily cited original paper updated the set of proposed hallmarks in January 2023.
-In the new paywalled review, three new hallmarks have been added (not included or categorized below): disabled macroautophagy, chronic inflammation and dysbiosis, totaling 12 proposed hallmarks.
+In the new review, three new hallmarks have been added: macroautophagy, chronic inflammation and dysbiosis, totaling 12 proposed hallmarks.

 The nine hallmarks of aging of the original paper are grouped into three categories as below: